ladybug-tools/spider/gbxml-viewer/README.md

 ### Reports

+* 2017-12-02 ~ Michal: Zoom and center duplicate surfaces
 * 2017-12-02 ~ Michal: Do a better job of displaying/reporting duplicates
-* 2017-12-02 ~ Michal: Report and display surfaces with duplicate CAD IDs
 * 2017-12-02 ~ Michal: Highlight and display surfaces that are inside larger surfaces